Purple Sandpiper

 Conservation status

 In the UK, bird species with breeding, passage or wintering populations are assessed by experts and assigned to Red, Amber or Green lists of conservation concern.
-Purple sandpipers are currently a ‘Red’ listed species.
+Purple sandpipers are currently a ‘RED’ listed species.

 44cm